Join JUSP for UK academic libraries

 Step one: Log in to the Jisc Collections website and accept the JUSP agreement - you'll need to add the agreement to the basket and 'accept agreement' to complete the checkout process.
 If you do not see the option to 'add to basket' or 'accept agreement', it may be that you do not have the relevant permissions and will need to speak with your institution's account owner.

-Step two: The JUSP team will be in contact with you to find out which participating publishers you use for journals and books.
+Step two: The JUSP team will be in contact with you to find out which participating publishers you use for journals, books and databases.
 Once we have received your list of publishers, we will send you an email with your login details and our process on data collection for each publishers (in some cases we may need to request further details such as an account number and SUSHI credentials), and add you JUSP libraries mailing list.

 How is access controlled and who can see what?

-Access is via Shibboleth or OpenAthens authentication and only members of staff authorised by the institution are able to access their institution's usage statistics.
-Two options are available:
+Access is managed so that only members of staff authorised by the institution are able to access their institution's usage statistics.

-provided by the Identity Provider (the institution).
-More information is
+- use of an eduPersonEntitlement value released by the Identity Provider (the institution) to grant access.
+More information is available at http://help.jisc.ac.uk/entitlements/siterep/

-Alternatively, registered users can also be allocated a username and password, which will be assigned to you when you join JUSP.
-Following Shibboleth or OpenAthens authentication, a pop-up box will appear requesting JUSP-assigned login details.
+- use a secondary allocated username and password assigned to your institution when it joined JUSP.
+Following Shibboleth or OpenAthens authentication, a pop-up box will appear requesting these JUSP-assigned login details.

 Logged-in users from an institution that has signed the agreement and for which we have gathered data will see their institutional statistics.
 Logged-in users whose institution is not currently signed up to JUSP will see a "dummy" set of statistics.
 The dummy data enables you to explore selected JUSP features, although full functionality is best discovered through access to your own data.